Get Box

 Do you need to connect more than 20 people at once?
 Big Box is Jangala’s other device, which provides secure, high-performance Wi-Fi for up to thousands of users in demanding environments.

-If you work for an organisation or grassroots group providing support to vulnerable people and families and are looking for ways to combat digital poverty, we’d love to hear from you.
+If your organisation or grassroots group supports vulnerable people and families and seeks to address digital poverty, we’d love to connect with you.

 EDUCATION, TRAINING AND EMPLOYMENT OPPORTUNITIES